-Two types of wind machines are commonly used today, the horizontal-axis with blades like airplane propellers and the vertical-axis, which looks like an egg-beater.
+Two types of wind turbines are commonly used today, the horizontal-axis with blades like airplane propellers and the vertical-axis, which looks like an eggbeater.

 Horizontal-axis wind machines are more common because they use less material per unit of electricity produced.
-About 95% of all wind machines are horizontal-axis.
+Nearly all wind machines are horizontal axis.
 A typical horizontal wind machine stands as tall as a 20-story building and has three blades that span ~60 meters (200 feet) across.
 The largest wind machines in the world have blades longer than a football field!
 Wind machines stand tall and wide to capture more wind.

-Vertical-axis wind machines make up just 5% of the wind machines used today.
+Vertical-axis wind machines make up very few of the wind machines used today.
 The typical vertical wind machine stands 30 meters (100 feet) tall and 15 meters (50 feet) wide.
 Each wind machine has its advantages and disadvantages.
 Horizontal-axis machines need a way to keep the rotor facing the wind.
 This is done with a tail on small machines.
-On large turbines, either the rotor is located downwind of the tower to act like a weather vane, or a drive motor is used.
+On large turbines, either the rotor is located downwind of the tower to act like a weathervane, or a drive motor is used.
 Vertical-axis machines can accept wind from any direction.